chrisbrickey/mysite5/README.md

 # mysite5

-This is a Rails app allows me (admin) to populate my project portfolio for viewers.
+This Rails app allows me (admin) to populate my project portfolio for viewers.
 It will eventually showcase my transition from strategy consulting to software development.

 # Setup